daht-x/sagitta/libraries/core/documentation/monads/result.md

     where TException : Exception
   ```

-- Description: Creates a new failed result if `execute` throws `TException`; otherwise, returns the previous result.
+- Description: Treats `TException` as a new failed result.
 - Generics:

   | Name         | Description                |